BENNNZO/ryne-delete-all-extention/README.md

 - After highlighting text onany website you will have the option to humanize or detect for AI!
 <!-- - Fixed a bug where if AI output code, it would weirdly wrap, and be hard to read.
 Now the code simply outputs with a horizontal scrollbar. -->

+## Known Bugs
+- the humanizer graidents cause some visual glitched which should be fixed very soon
+- (not really a bug) I would like to make the highlight humanizer option automatically switch to an already opened humanizer tab if one is already present.
+- the bottom chat of the AI seems to barely overlap with the AI chat input should be an easy fix.

 ## Feature & Style Change Examples

 ### New Popup Window